ChiyuCC/sequence-breaking-ff6/README.md

     -   This means she could always be added back to the party, should the need arise
 -   Be sure to loot all the treasures in the basement
 -   Leave town, enter the cave, beat the Tunnel Armor and finish Locke's scenario
+-   Pro-tip: you _could_ skip the Tunnel Armor for now using the Door Timer Glitch if you're up for some grinding
+    -   Bypassing the Tunnel Armor will allow you to return to Narshe and use the Airship Glitch to take characters to the Veldt for some leveling
+    -   Especially if you're going for a LLG it won't hurt to have especially Terra, Locke and Celes learn as many good spells as possible since these characters are forced characters for a large chunk of the game
+    -   Once you're done, return to the Cave to South Figaro and finish Locke's scenario properly
+    -   Be sure that if you had Gau join you on the Veldt, you have him leap there before leaving again, since Sabin and Cyan need him to join them on the Veldt as well in order to progress through Crescent Mountain

 ![FF6](./screenshots/lockes-scenario.png)